CRaFT: Circuit-Guided Refusal Feature Selection via Cross-Layer Transcoders

 \section{Conclusion}

 We propose CRaFT, a Circuit-guided Refusal Feature selection method using CLTs and attribution circuits.
 By focusing on feature influence over the next-token refusal--compliance decision, rather than activation alone, our method identifies effective intervention targets that are closely tied to the model’s refusal mechanism.
-We further introduced boundary-critical sampling, which isolates prompts near the refusal boundary and enables more controlled feature discovery within a single harmful request.
-On Gemma-3-1B-it, CRaFT outperformed steering baselines across multiple benchmarks.
-Furthermore, judge-based analysis showed that it achieved approximately 2$\times$ higher scores regarding the convincingness and specificity of the generated responses.
+We further introduce boundary-critical sampling, which isolates prompts near the refusal boundary and enables more controlled feature discovery within a single harmful request.
+Across jailbreak benchmarks, CRaFT outperforms baselines on the main model and shows consistent gains on two additional CLT-backed models.
+Furthermore, judge-based analysis shows that CRaFT produces more specific and convincing harmful completions than strong steering baselines.
 These results suggest that circuit-level feature selection is a promising direction for studying and steering refusal in aligned language models.